SS Mona's Isle (1830): Service life

 The seamanship of Capt.
 Gill again came to the fore on 20 November.
 Having discharged passengers and cargo at Douglas, he decided to put to sea foreseeing a dangerous south-easterly gale.
 Lieutenant Tudor, in charge of St. George, anchored in Douglas Bay but lost the vessel in the night when her cable parted and she went aground on the Conister Rock and broke up.
 Through the efforts of Sir William Hillary, founder of the Royal National Lifeboat Institution, the crew of the St. George were saved.

 The Isle of Man Steam Packet Company received its Royal Mail Warrant for the carriage of mail on 12 July 1831, and Mona's Isle took the title Royal Mail Ship for the first time on 19 July.

 The Directors of the Isle of Man Steam Packet Company were becoming increasingly concerned about using Mona's Isle for winter service, and as a consequence a second vessel joined the fleet, the Mona, which commenced service in 1832; initially serving Whitehaven, and then taking over the service to Liverpool in October.

 In 1834 the fleet was augmented by the larger and more powerful Queen of the Isle.
 Captain Gill transferred to take command of the new ship, being replaced in command of the Mona's Isle in turn by Captain Edward Quayle who prior to his transfer had been in command of the Mona.

 On 26 July 1839, Mona's Isle rescued the crew of Nancy, which was wrecked on the Pollock Rocks, in Douglas Bay.
 Quayle was awarded a silver medal by Lloyd's of London for his actions.

-In 1842 Mona's Isle opened a service between Douglas and Fleetwood.Mona's Isle returned to Robert Napier & Co. to be re-boilered in 1846 at a cost of £500.
+In 1842 Mona's Isle opened a service between Douglas and Fleetwood.

+Mona's Isle returned to Robert Napier & Co. to be re-boilered in 1846 at a cost of £500.

 Disposal

 Attempts to sell Mona's Isle commenced in 1837, however such efforts to sell her failed.

-After 21 years service, Mona's Isle was sold to Robert Napier in 1851.
+After 21 years of service, Mona's Isle was sold to Robert Napier in 1851.
 She was sold for breaking at a cost of £580.